 I was definitely dreading it, our first flight with baby.
-Not only had I read horror story after horror story about how she was going to scream the entire time and everyone would be shooting daggers at us, but I also had to drag my sweetly sleeping baby out of her crib a solid 5 hours earlier than I usually would!
+It was taking the shine off of our first family vacation.
+Not only had I read horror story after horror story about how she was going to scream the entire time and everyone would be shooting daggers at us, but I also had to drag my sweetly sleeping baby out of her crib a solid FIVE hours earlier than I usually would!

-Booking a flight at 7:30 made sense at the time, we were always up then anyway.
-It was only after I had paid for everything that it occured to me we had to be at the airport 3 hours before that, therefore leaving the house 45 minutes before that!
+Booking a flight for 7:30 A.M. made sense at the time.
+We were always up then anyway.
+It was only after I had paid for everything that it occured to me we had to be at the airport THREE hours before that.
+So we’d be leaving the house 45 minutes before that!
 We had to get up at what time?
 Was there any point in even going to bed?

 Put them to bed in their travel clothes.
 Some just bring their kids on board in their pyjamas, but I’ll leave that to Paris Hilton (is she even around anymore?).
-I pick out clothes for my kids that are comfortable, but still look like clothes.
+I choose travel clothes for my kids that are comfortable, but still look like actual clothes.

 Get up earlier than everyone else, get dressed, and finish the packing.
 Load up the car and warm it up if necessary.

-About five minutes before you have to leave, lift baby/toddler/kid out of bed, into their coat and into the car – stuffie, woobie, or blanket in hand.
+About five minutes before you have to leave, lift child out of bed and straight into their coat and into the car – stuffie, woobie, or blanket in hand.
 If they have a pacifier in bed, let them keep it.

-By the time you’re en route, baby may or may not doze off, but depending on your destination, you’re pretty much guaranteed a healthy nap after lunch AND an early bedtime.
+By the time you’re in the air, your baby may or may not doze off.
+But, depending on your destination, you’re pretty much guaranteed a healthy nap after lunch AND an early bedtime.
 By day two of your trip you should all be raring to go.